 Deb: You had an interesting relationship with fashion growing up.
 You say it was never a part of your vocabulary, but something you secretly desired in your life.
 Tell us more.

-Diane: I would probably use the word negative versus interesting to describe my relationship to fashion as a child.
+Diane: I would probably use the word negative versus interesting to describe my relationship with fashion as a child.
 I wouldn’t say my hometown was fashionable, but there were certainly fashionable girls who I marveled at their clothing.
 So, there began the “love/hate” relationship with fashion.
-I envied the pretty girls in school who dressed so nicely, yet at the same time I was fascinated with what they wore.
+I envied the pretty girls in school who dressed so nicely, yet at the same time, I was fascinated with what they wore.
 I had immense yearning & ached to feel pretty & dress like them.

-The fact that I hit 5’9” by age 9, being dark-skinned, being constantly asked if I was a boy or a girl, having to wear hand-me-downs from my two older brothers and also having a mother who wasn’t into clothing or fashion gave me such a feeling of inadequacy.
+The fact that I hit 5’9” by age 9, being dark-skinned, being constantly asked if I was a boy or a girl, having to wear hand-me-downs from my two older brothers, and also having a mother who wasn’t into clothing or fashion gave me such a feeling of inadequacy.
 I mean, who wants to wear their older brothers used “tough skin” jeans, sneakers with holes & used “Penguin” polo shirts.

 Deb: How would you describe your style today?